 Here you can map a database value to a field you have created in your account data structure.

-Please see the ‘Before you start’ section on the right hand side of this article to see how you can create extra database fields.
+Please see the ‘Before you start’ section below to see how you can create extra database fields.

 In the example below, you can see that the database value of ‘Party’ has been mapped to a custom field titled ‘MP Party’, this will allow you to target your supporters based on their constituency and is just one example of how you can use this tool to ensure you are getting the most out of your data and reporting.